GreatAttractor/stackistry/README.md

 ----------------------------------------
 ### 3.4.
 Visualization

-Toggled by ``Processing/Show visualization...`` (can be done at any time), this feature show a “visual diagnostic output” during processing.
+Toggled by ``Processing/Show visualization`` (can be done at any time), this feature show a “visual diagnostic output” during processing.
 It can be used e.g. to verify that video stabilization anchors are handled correctly, to see if the reference points have been placed in adequate positions and are successfully tracked.
 Note that enabled visualization slows down processing.

 ----------------------------------------